 According to one consumer:

-Chasing the perfect product
+3. Consumers are chasing the perfect product

-Consumers are also more likely to consult reviews if they’re purchasing a product from an unknown brand, or to assess quality if the product is new to market.
+They're also more likely to consult reviews if they’re purchasing a product from an unknown brand, or to assess quality if the product is new to market.
 Reviews also matter more if a consumer feels the purchase is expensive.
 For example, reviews are sought after for high ticket items such as electronics or home appliances.

 Similarly, consumers are very interested in reviews of personal health and fitness products and services.
 While consumers are keen to try new things, there’s also often a degree of skepticism.
 As one surveyed shopper put it: “Everyone reads reviews when they want to try something new"